iCo09/Netflix-GPT/README.md

 - Redirect if user is not logged in to "/" if    logged in then to "/browse"
 - Unsubscribe to the onAuthStateChanged callback
 - Add hardcoded values to the constants file
+- Registered for TMDB API and got access Token

 # Features
 - Login/Signup Page